No debate: Judge, Yankees pound Bieber, Indians in opener - WHIZ News

 UP NEXT

 Carrasco’s inspirational comeback after being diagnosed with leukemia last year reaches the postseason.
-He’ll face Tanaka, who pitched seven shutout innings in Game 3 of the 2017 ALDS as the Yankees overcame a 2-0 deficit and eliminated the Indians.
+He’ll face Tanaka, who pitched seven shutout innings in Game 3 of the 2017 ALDS against the Indians.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports